andrewMacmurray/seeds-game/README.md

 # elmSeed

-An implementation of seed in elm
+An implementation of [seed](https://github.com/andrewMacmurray/seed) in elm

+check out the original built in `React` and `Redux` https://github.com/andrewMacmurray/seed